CUGLiving/CAS-Clumping-Index-Products/README.md

 All methods and technologies are referenced from the puiblications on the end of this page;

 Google Earth Engine JS code produce Clumping Index to download;
-The program are designed to provide all products so long as the input data is already;
+The program are designed to provide all products (daily, montly, yearly) so long as the input data is already;

 Expecting fCover and specific Global land cover are required to upload manually, other all input data are provided by GEE Data Catalog.
 The author assigned global land cover was download from http://bioval.jrc.ec.europa.eu/products/glc2000/glc2000.php; I have uploaded it.